adatacorp/.github/profile/README.md

 Welcome 👋

 ***Adata is a tech community for developers around the world.
-We are a team of accredited engineers crafting a better tomorrow for our daily lives.
-Let's Engineer your software through the project's full development cycle and deployment.Check out our clientele for more juicy scenes:***
+A remote team of accredited engineers crafting a better tomorrow for our daily lives.
+Doing extensive research in Deep learning and machine learning.
+We believe computer vision is a game changer!!.
+Convolutional Neural Networks research.
+Join us and be part of the revolutionary approach***

 ## 🎁 Repositories